GenericMappingTools/gmt/doc/rst/source/GMT_Docs_classic.rst

 as counts of points read, names of data files processed, convergence of iterative solutions, and the like.
 Since these messages are written to *stderr*, the verbose talk remains separate from your data output.
-You may optionally choose among five models of *verbosity*; each mode adds more messages with an increasing level of details.
+You may optionally choose among six models of *verbosity*; each mode adds more messages with an increasing level of details.
 The modes are

   **q** Complete silence, not even fatal error messages.